cloudflare/cloudflare-docs/products/logs/src/content/analytics-integrations/splunk/index.md

 ### Prerequisites

-Before sending your Cloudflare log data to Splunk, make sure that you:
+Before sending your Cloudflare log data to Splunk, ensure that you:

 - Have an existing Splunk Enterprise or Cloud account
 - Have a Cloudflare Enterprise account with Cloudflare Logs enabled